Klosmi/html-basics/JS-basic.md

 <br>

  #### __[`.nextSibling`](https://developer.mozilla.org/en-US/docs/Web/API/Node/nextSibling)__ and __[`.previousSibling`](https://developer.mozilla.org/en-US/docs/Web/API/Node/previousSibling)__:
-this allow us to navigate from one element to an adjacent sibling.
+they allow us to navigate from one element to an adjacent sibling.
 __They give us the corresponding DOM Node__!
 Not HTML elements.

    - eg.: